wayneclancy/gerrit-docker-poc/README.md

 waynec/gerrit-snapshot		2015-10-11214308                 b2bc991843cb        20 minutes ago      413.6 MB</br>

-You can then restore a snapshot tag to latest but using the following command along with a valid timestamp.</br>
+You can then restore a snapshot tag to latest using the following command along with a valid timestamp.</br>

 ./gerrit-pg-ctl.sh restore 2015-10-11233600</br>